CppPlayground/LTC-LinearTimecode-SMPTE/README.md

 void LinearTimecode::onSync(void (*callback)());
 ```
 `void (*callback)()` : `function to execute`
-> Gets called when the sync word is detected
+> Gets called when the sync pattern is detected

 <br>